DILLONDNGUYEN/playing_now/README.md

 # playing_now
 This is a simple Playlist making app.
 Users are able to search for a song and said song on to a list as if it were a playlist.
+The Music Player feature will work as a placeholder and will be functioning in future updates.

 Installation and Running: